gsutil-mirrors/crcmod/docs/crcmod.predefined.rst

    :param crc:      Initial CRC value.

    :return:         Calculated CRC value.
+   :rtype:          integer

 .. function:: mkCrcFun(crc_name)

-   This is an alias for :func:`mkPredefinedCrcFun`.
+   This is an alias for :func:`crcmod.predefined.mkPredefinedCrcFun`.
 However, it is not defined when :mod:`crcmod.predefined` is imported using the form::

        >>> from crcmod.predefined import *